Authorisation of rail vehicles

 The applicant for authorisation of a national vehicle shall send an application with data on the applicant and on the vehicle to Swedish Transport Agency.
 We accept applications in Swedish or English.
 For less extensive documents Danish or Norwegian is acceptable.
 The application should be sent as early as possible in the project for a new or modified vehicle, the application should not be complete.
 Swedish Transport Agency will then inform the applicant on the process and the technical requirements.
-National vehicles are trams, metros, historic vehicles, vehicles for Roslagsbanan and Saltsjöbanan and some other categories of vehicles.
+National vehicles are trams, metros, historic vehicles, vehicles for Roslagsbanan and Saltsjöbanan historical infrastructure and vehicles reserved for a strictly local, historical or touristic use.
 Also new and modified TSI-vehicles needs a test authorisation if they are intended to be tested on Swedish tracks.

 Send your application for authorisation to: email@example.com.

 We prefer electronic documents.
-When we get an application will our designated expert contact you (the applicant) and inform you on the business case number and a proposal for vehicle type designation.
+When we get an application will our designated expert contact you (the applicant) and inform you on the business case number.
 When there is a business case for a project you should send all complementary documents to our expert by e-mail, don't forget the business case number.
 The Swedish Transport Agency will send invoices to the applicant for authorisation work (the current fee is 1200 SEK/h).

 By authorisation of new types of vehicles, we normally authorise both the type and all the vehicles in the first series.
 In the authorisation, we state the type designation and a vehicle ID-number.
 For railway vehicles, the ID-number is according the Commission decision on national vehicle register (2011/107/EU) and TSI Operation (2012/757/EU) appendix 6.
 See under related information.

-In case of an upgrade or renewal of an authorised type of vehicle, the Swedish Transport Agency shall decide if a new authorisation is necessary and which functions that have to be assessed in the new authorisation.
+In case of an upgrade or renewal of an authorised type of vehicle for the national railway system, the Swedish Transport Agency shall decide if a new authorisation is necessary and which functions that have to be assessed in the new authorisation.
 For TSI vehicles, the process for authorisation according to the "Practical arrangements for vehicle

 National process for authorisation of rail vehicles